-What Are the Standard Window Sizes for Homes?
+What Are the Common Window Sizes for Homes?

-When you’re thinking about having new windows installed, one of the first things you need to consider its size.
+When you’re thinking about having new windows installed, one of the first things you need to consider is size.
 While some homeowners may think that custom windows are the way to go as they’re tailored to fit any window frame, standard window sizes make the entire process much easier.
+Custom window sizes are particularly important for older homes that may not conform to standard dimensions and for unique architectural requirements.

 This is because they come in a specific set of dimensions to fit virtually all modern homes — which also makes them the less expensive option.
 The key is knowing what the standard window sizes for homes are so you can make more informed and quicker decisions.